25 Influential American Muslims

+Who speaks for American Muslims?
+The short answer is, no one.
 No individual or group can claim to speak for this country’s nearly 3.5 million Muslims, a diverse and dynamic population that’s expected to double by 2050.
 Instead we see spheres of influence that sometimes intersect and overlap.

 CNN spent a year interviewing more than 100 American Muslims, asking who they think are the most influential Muslims in their fields.
 We sought nominees for whom religion is part of their public identity, but other than that, we let American Muslims do most of the talking.